-Intake year Fall 2018
+Intake year Fall 2019

 - 1. Manage apparel projects. - 2.
-Communicate effectively to meet or exceed the demands of the fashion workplace/ performing arts community. - 3.
+Communicate effectively to meet or exceed the demands of the entertainment industry. - 3.
 Identify historical sources of design. - 4.
 Select fabrics for textile products. - 5.
 Create patterns for individual shapes using flat pattern and draping methods. - 6.
 Operate industrial sewing and pressing equipment. - 7.
 Construct basic and advanced garments and/or costumes. - 8.
-Demonstrate employability skills, as required in the fashion workplace/entertainment industry. - 9.
+Demonstrate employability skills, as required in the entertainment industry. - 9.
 Follow designer concepts in the development of costumes. - 10.
 Alter and repair costumes to meet production needs. - 11.
-Utilize specialty tools and notions to apply design details. - 12.
+Utilize specialty tools, notions, and techniques to create costume pieces. - 12.
 Demonstrate safe practices in the entertainment industry. - 13.
 Participate as a member of the production team. - 14.
 Determine opportunities for career advancement in the entertainment industry.